 2. Traffic loads.

-Between streaming and gaming, web traffic is being distributed in unprecedented volumes.
+Between streaming and gaming, web traffic is distributed in unprecedented volumes.
 Peak periods lead to a heightened risk of packet loss, necessitating the resending of information.

 3. Overloaded servers.